Matterhorn Advice for Climbers

 Are You Ready to Climb It?

-The Matterhorn is a popular target for experienced mountaineers looking for an adventure… However, it’s a tough and committing climb that is always a long and tiring day, involving steep and exposed terrain at high altitude – therefore the mountain requires fitness, experience, climbing ability and appropriate training.
+The Matterhorn is a popular target for experienced mountaineers looking for an adventure… However, it’s a tough and committing climb that is always a big day, involving technical terrain at altitude – therefore the mountain requires appropriate fitness, experience, climbing ability and training.
 Please use the following guidelines to help you decide if the time is right.

 Technical Climbing Ability, Fitness and Alpine Experience